rm-hull/luma.oled/doc/intro.rst

    Benchmarks for tested devices can be found in the `wiki <https://github.com/rm-hull/luma.oled/wiki/Usage-&-Benchmarking>`_.

-As well as display drivers for various physical OLED devices there are emulators that run in real-time (with pygame) and others that can take screenshots, or assemble animated GIFs, as per the examples below (source code for these is available in the `examples <https://github.com/rm-hull/luma.oled/tree/master/examples>`_ directory:
+As well as display drivers for various physical OLED devices there are emulators that run in real-time (with pygame) and others that can take screenshots, or assemble animated GIFs, as per the examples below (source code for these is available in the `luma.examples <https://github.com/rm-hull/luma.examples>`_ git repository:

 .. image:: images/clock_anim.gif
    :alt: clock